vicajilau/vicajilau/README.md

 ### 👋 Hello!
 I'm Victor 🧑‍💻
-iOS, Android and Flutter Engineer.
+iOS, Android and Flutter Architect.
 A native mobile technology enthusiast.

-- 🔭 I’m currently working as Mobile Architect & DCX Mobile CTO at [Capgemini](https://www.capgemini.com/).
+- 🔭 I’m currently working as DCX Mobile CTO at [Capgemini](https://www.capgemini.com/).
 - 🌱 I'm always learning and discovering any new mobile technology within the Flutter, iOS and Android.
 - 👯 I always look forward to working with others on projects that sound exciting and fun.
 - 🧑‍🏫 I contribute to different communities as a speaker and trainer in mobile technology.